Nutrition 101: Chromium | Food List

 What Does Chromium Do?

-One of chromium’s main roles is to maintain normal blood sugar levels.
+One of chromium’s main roles is to maintain normal blood sugar levels3.
 It does this by increasing the effectiveness of insulin as component of glucose tolerance factor (GTF).
 The primary function of GTF is to increase the action of insulin.
 Insulin is the hormone responsible for carrying sugar (glucose) into the cells, where it can be used for energy.
 After a meal, glucose levels rise in the blood and need to be let into the cells.
 Insulin is able to make this happen through the action of GTF.

 Research indicates that there is some evidence to show that chromium supplements may help people with diabetes lower blood sugar levels.

 Another important function of chromium is its role in metabolism.
-Chromium participates in cholesterol metabolism, helping to maintain normal blood cholesterol levels.
+Chromium participates in cholesterol metabolism, helping to maintain normal blood cholesterol levels4.
 In addition, chromium is involved in nucleic acid metabolism.
 Nucleic acids are the building blocks of DNA, the genetic material found in every cell.

 It is rare to be deficient in chromium.
 Deficiency sometimes occurs in elderly people with type 2 diabetes and in infants with protein-calorie malnutrition.
 Low chromium levels can increase blood sugar, triglycerides, and cholesterol levels, and increase the risk for diabetes and heart disease.